 Detecting and Preventing Click Spamming

 When we are talking about ad fraud, it is mostly perceived as any unreal activity (like bots and farms), and a more dangerous way of committing ad fraud is underestimated- that is stealing your organic users.
-The effect is not only that you will be paying for your organic users that you will get either case, all your metrics will be chaotic.
+The effect is not only that you will be paying for your organic users that you will get either case, but all your metrics will also be chaotic.
 Once, you could not figure out the organic attribution fraud, any strategy regarding your app will not be on a strong basis.
-That is, you may think that your organic growth is being decreased, but actually it may be just they are stolen!
+That is, you may think that your organic growth is being decreased, but it may be just they are stolen!

 Digital ad spending in 2019 will rise worldwide by 17.6% to $333.25 billion according to eMarketer.
 However, there is a risk that cannot be ignored, which is ad fraud.
 As digital ad spend rises, fraudsters are stealing much more from advertising budgets.
 There are many ways for a fraudster to steal organic users.

-One of the very common techniques in ad fraud is click spamming, where a fraudster generates a high number of clicks from real user devices with/without user’s knowledge.
+One of the very common techniques in ad fraud click spamming, where a fraudster generates a high number of clicks from real user devices with/without the user’s knowledge.
 Related to the technique the fraudster used, the fraudulent click may occur in two cases:

 - Or worse did not see your ad at all.